netdata/go.d.plugin/pkg/matcher/README.md

 Simple patterns are a space separated list of words, that can have `*` as a wildcard.
 Each world may use any number of `*`.
 Simple patterns allow negative matches by prefixing a word with `!`.

+Examples:
-So, pattern = `!*bad* *` will match anything, except all those that contain the word bad.
+  - `!*bad* *` will match anything, except all those that contain the word bad.

-Simple patterns are quite powerful: pattern = `*foobar* !foo* !*bar *` matches everything containing foobar, except strings that start with foo or end with bar.
+  - `*foobar* !foo* !*bar *` matches everything containing foobar, except strings that start with foo or end with bar.